RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 ### Question # 30 - Which of the following factors will probably have the most impact on the cost of running your heating, ventilation, and air conditioning (HVAC) systems?
 A. Whether you choose hot or cold aisle containment
-B. The external ambient environment
+B. **The external ambient environment**
 C. The initial cost of the HVAC systems
 D. Proper cable maintenance
 Answer: B.

 This is a difficult question because almost all of the options are true—they will all have an effect on the cost of running HVAC systems.
-Because HVAC operates as a heat exchange, the outside environment will dictate how much power is needed to force warm air out of the data center.
+**Because HVAC operates as a heat exchange**, **the outside environment will dictate how much power is needed to force warm air out of the data center**.
 The warmer the climate in the location of the data center, the more energy it will take to exchange the heat, and the more costly the HVAC operation.
 This is the most significant factor.

 Option A is incorrect and it is the only choice that does not affect energy costs; hot and cold aisle containment should be equivalent in terms of operational costs.
 The initial cost of the HVAC units themselves will probably have an effect on operational costs because better equipment will cost more money, but it will also be more efficient and therefore less expensive to operate than